Acceptance And Commitment Therapy (ACT)

 Utilizing online ACT

-There is evidence supporting the use of online ACT therapy when dealing with a variety of mental health concerns.
+There is evidence supporting the use of online acceptance and commitment therapy when dealing with a variety of mental health concerns.
 Various studies have shown ACT therapy to be an effective approach to reduce chronic pain and emotional pain.
 In a broad-based review published in the Journal of Medical Internet Research, the effects of online ACT on those experiencing symptoms of anxiety were examined.
 The results of 20 studies where online ACT was utilized for a variety of anxiety disorders, including generalized anxiety disorder, social anxiety disorder, and illness anxiety disorder.
 Researchers noted that these treatments significantly reduced symptoms of anxiety, concluding that ACT could be effectively administered through online platforms.
 The report also states that online ACT aims to reduce common barriers to therapy treatment, including geographical or place constraints, high costs, and perceived stigma.

 As outlined above, if you are experiencing complicated emotions related to anxiety or other mental health conditions, online ACT can help.
 With BetterHelp, you can participate in therapy from the comfort of your home, without dealing with the traffic of a city, sitting in a waiting room, or missing work just to make an appointment.
 Online therapy is available no matter if you live in the city or the country.
 The ACT practitioners and mental health professionals at BetterHelp can provide you with acceptance and commitment therapy that works for you.
-Read below for counselor reviews, from those who have sought help in the past.

 Takeaway